Arif7871/C-basic/README.md

-echo "# Using C program I made a simple logic base calculator."
+Using C program I made a simple logic base calculator.